 Enter interleaved practice!

 The University of Arizona says Interleaved practice is “is a process where students mix, or interleave, multiple subjects or topics while they study in order to improve their learning.”
-All you have to do to interleave your practice is mix up the skills and the order you practice them!
-The process of defining the different skills as their own practice is called chunking.
+All you have to do to is mix up the skills and the order you practice them!
+Defining the different skills as their own practice is called chunking.

 Put the Lime in the Coconut

 Let’s make our example an interleaved session.
 First, we define our skill chunks.
 In this case, each scale is chunked as its own separate skill.
 To interleaved it, simply mix up the practice order.
 That would look like this: